firsttris/gatsby-cv/README.md

 ## Motivation

-- I dislike centralisation that has cause LinkedIn to become a dominant platform for an online identity
+- I dislike centralisation that has cause LinkedIn to become a dominant platform for an online "work" identity

-- I agree that there is some utility in having work information publicly available
+- I agree that there is some utility in having my work history, projects and certifications publicly available

-- I wanted to apply some React knowlege that I learnt doing [A Udemy Course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) and modifying the version [firsttris created](https://github.com/firsttris/gatsby-cv) to meet my needs seemed like a good opportunity.
+- I wanted to apply some React knowledge that I learnt doing [A Udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) and modifying a gatsby CV that [firsttris created](https://github.com/firsttris/gatsby-cv) to meet my needs seemed like a good opportunity to try this out in an existing code base.

 ## Page